mmoreram/SimpleDoctrineMapping/README.md

 }
 ```

-and pass it to your bundle.
+and add it into the Container.
 Like this.

 ``` php
     <?php